lyz-code/blue-book/docs/coding/python/pytest.md

     log_level = debug
     ```

-All the logs sent to the logger during the test run are made available on the
+All the logs sent to the logger during the test run are available on the
 fixture in the form of both the `logging.LogRecord` instances and the final log
 text.
 This is useful for when you want to assert on the contents of a message: